 “I believe my background and training as both a player and an official qualifies me to coach the CBC women’s volleyball team in a manner which will help the players become the best they can be.
 Players will learn to handle stressful, competitive situations where success and failure are measured by the smallest of margins.
 I believe that learning to handle these types of situations will help prepare the players for future matches, as well as life experiences.”

-Sandra Olin begins her first year as an assistant coach for CBC volleyball.
+Sandra Olin enters her second year as an assistant coach for CBC volleyball.

 An Oregon native, Olin's college career began at Mount Hood Community College in Gresham, Oregon.

 As a sophomore at Mount Hood, while the Saints were crowned NWAACC Champions, Olin was recognized as a member of the All-NWAACC volleyball team.
 Widely recognized for her talents on the court, Olin earned a Division I scholarship in the West Coast Conference to the University of Portland.